-From whole grains to sweet treats, carbohydrates impact the body quite diversely.
-Specifically, blood sugar fluctuates with not only carbohydrate sources but with the type and quality of each.
-The glycemic index can aid in what dictates "good" carbs versus "bad" carbs and help weaken carbohydrate misunderstandings.
+From whole grains to sweet treats, carbohydrates impact the body quite differently.
+Blood sugar also fluctuates with not only carb sources, but with the type and quality of each.
+The glycemic index can aid in what dictates "good" carbs versus "bad" carbs.

-In the scheme of health, "carbohydrate" is a basic word, as carbohydrate sources are vastly different from one another.
+In the scheme of health, "carbohydrate" is a basic word.
+Carbohydrate sources are vastly different from one another.
 From whole grains to sweet treats, their impacts on the body are quite diverse.
-Specifically, blood sugar fluctuates with not only carbohydrate sources but with the type and quality of each.
-The glycemic index can aid in what dictates "good" carbs versus "bad" carbs and help weaken carbohydrate misunderstandings.
+Specifically, blood sugar fluctuates with not only carbohydrate sources, but with the type and quality of each.

 What is the Glycemic Index?

-A number scale (0 to 100) is used to rank how fast carbohydrate in food turns into sugar in the human body - pure glucose or sugar has a glycemic index of 100.
+A number scale from 0 to 100 ranks how fast carbohydrate in food turns into sugar in the human body.
+Pure glucose or sugar has a glycemic index of 100.
 The index is broken down in low, medium, and high GI's:

-The glycemic index is an extremely useful measurement, especially for those living with diabetes, to gauge how food choices influence blood sugars.
+The glycemic index is a useful measurement, especially for those living with diabetes, to gauge how food choices influence blood sugars.
 Equally, though, those seeking weight loss or health can benefit from using the GI.

 Glycemic Index Factors

-Though the GI value reflects the carb type, there are additional factors that may reflect blood glucose beyond the specific food:
+Though the GI value reflects the carb type, there are additional factors that may reflect blood glucose beyond the specific food.

-The larger the portion, the higher the glycemic index can rise.
+• Portions: The larger the portion, the higher the glycemic index can rise.
 Try sticking to recommended portion sizes to reduce unnecessary blood sugar spikes.
 Additionally, pairing carbs with a protein or fat source can further reduce exaggerated blood sugar levels.

-The cooking and preparation of foods can have a significant impact on glycemic indexes.
+• Cooking and Ripening: The cooking and preparation of foods can have a significant impact on glycemic indexes.
 Generally, raw foods have a lower GI than in their cooked form.
 For example, raw carrots have a GI of 20 while cooked carrots have an increased GI of 50.